-<xs:element name="SignTaskData" type="eid2:SignTaskDataType"/>
+<xs:element name="SignTaskData" type="csig:SignTaskDataType"/>

 4.1.1.
 Element <SignTaskData>

 When present in a sign request, this element provides input data to a signature generation process.
 When present in a sign response, this element provides the corresponding signature result data.
 When a request provides input data using this type of element, then an element of this type MUST also be used to return the corresponding signature result data.